owlbarn/tutorial/book/signal/README.md

 **1-D Discrete Fourier transforms**

 Let start with the most basic `fft` and it reverse transform function `ifft`.
+First, we have a complex 1-D ndarray that contains 6 elements.

 ```ocaml env=fft_env01
 # let a = [|1.;2.;1.;-1.;1.5;1.0|]